phillips0616/phillips0616.github.io/index.md

 ## Analysis

-I tested my implementation against three different environments with varying parameters for the number of configurations generated and the number of _k_ neighbors.
-I analyzed each combination's performance on runtime, chance of success, distance travelled.
+I tested my implementation against three different environments with varying parameters for the number of configurations generated, and the number of _k_ neighbors.
+I analyzed each combination's performance on runtime, chance of success and distance travelled.
 I also provide results for the path before and after smoothing.
 Below is a brief description of each environment followed by a breakdown of the performance results.

 #### Sparse Environment